aisingapore/PeekingDuck/docs/source/tutorials/04_import_as_module.rst

 Line 1 - 11: We define a utility function for retrieving the image region of the license plate with a highest confidence score to improve code clarity.
-For more information on how to convert between bounding box and image coordinates, please refer to the `Bounding Box vs Image Coordinates <link>`_ section in our tutorials.
+For more information on how to convert between bounding box and image coordinates, please refer to the :ref:`Bounding Box vs Image Coordinates <coordinate_systems>` section in our tutorials.

-Line 26 - 34: By carefully constructing the input for each of the nodes, we can perform the inference loop without having to use PeekingDuck's `Runner <link>`_.
+Line 26 - 34: By carefully constructing the input for each of the nodes, we can perform the inference loop without having to use PeekingDuck's `runner.py <https://github.com/aimakerspace/PeekingDuck/blob/dev/peekingduck/runner.py>`_.

 Line 36 - 37: We plot the data for debugging and visualization purposes.

 Line 41 - 47: We integrate the inference loop external processes such as the license plate parser we have created earlier.

-**TODO: update link**